lainio/err2/README.md

 The original goal was to make it possible to write similar code than proposed Go2 error handling would allow and do it right now (summer 2019).
 The goal was well aligned with the latest Go2 proposal where it would bring a `try` macro and let the error handling be implemented in defer blocks.
-The try-proposal was put cancelled at its latest form.
+The try-proposal was cancelled at its latest form.
 Nevertheless, we have learned that using panics for early-stage error transport isn't a bad thing but opposite.
 It seems to help to draft algorithms much faster, and still maintains the readability.